threefoldfoundation/info_sdk/src/farming/farm_init.md

 ## Create a Farm

 > **Important**: Before creating farm, makes sure your 3Bot is configure to use the network you want to use.
-The Threefold Grid has 2 different networks, Mainnet and Testnet.
+The ThreeFold Grid has 2 different networks, Mainnet and Testnet.

 To create a new farm, click the little plus button on the top left corner: